Genesis-Embodied-AI/gs-madrona/README.md

 At present, batch rendering supports only basic materials, lighting, and shadows.
 However, we aim to expand its capabilities to include more advanced rendering features.

 ## Features Added Since Fork
-- Batch rendering of multiple environments and cameras
-- Color and depth output integrated into Genesis
 - Support for non-square resolutions
 - Shadow rendering in the rasterizer pipeline
 - Anti-aliasing support for rasterizer output